-The Seventh Power Plan lighting measures are now based on LED technology similar to the residential and commercial sectors.
+While the lighting potential is similar, the Seventh Power Plan lighting measures are now based on LED technology similar to the residential and commercial sectors.
 Significant advances in high-bay lighting, for example, are included in the lighting potential.

 Industrial Sector Summary